 Entrants often ask me: why did my entry win a minor prize (or no prize at all) when everyone who has read my story tells me it's excellent?
 (What's more, Dr Yeoman, you awarded me 42 points out of 50!)
 Answer: very likely the story is excellent.
 But it stumbles in just one or two points of detail.
 Often, these can be easily fixed.

-So from June 2011, the top-rated entrants have received a little feedback on their entries.
+So entrants have always received a little feedback on their entries.
 This is not a 'critique', nor could it even begin to do full justice to the story.
 I've either shown precisely how the story was graded, across the criteria above, or I have suggested in a few lines: here's what you may be doing wrong.
 Fix it and your story (in some other contest) might be a winner!